dependents/node-detective-cjs/Readme.md

 `npm install detective-cjs`

-But bro, substack already built this (node-detective).
+But brah, substack already built this: node-detective.
 Yes, but I needed the capability to reuse an AST and this was unlikely to be merged timely.
+I can also support jsx and other syntactic constructs faster.

 ### Usage